WHY have we created this film ? Good question.

 Selby to York – A19 – 1994 – two of my sisters live in Selby and Tadcaster, near York, respectively.
 Janet and I had been visiting my sister Margaret in Selby, stayed overnight in a hotel in Selby, and were heading north to Tadcaster the following day.
 There was a heavy snow fall overnight.
 As we set off for York after breakfast at around 9AM, the main roads were pretty clear, but plenty of snow still around on the paths and fields.
 We took the A19 out of Selby, and this road at this point is a fast single carriageway although quite wide and with occasional dual carriageway sections allowing a bit of progress.
 As I have said the main roads were clear of snow, and traffic was moderate to heavy and travelling normally, at normal speeds up the A19.
 Not very far out of Selby, the A19 has a long straight stretch, but there is a point where it RISES very gently – probably to accommodate the river Ouse floodplain area - and then the road DROPS away slowly.
 Traffic was BUSY, and the traffic was pretty full of HGV’s.
 They were doing mid 50-60MPH, I was overtaking them regularly, and with no problems.
 I was doing 60-65MPH.
 Nicely clear road with NO SNOW, and a nice bright sun burning off the fields.
 BUT the sun was still LOW in the sky.
 As we trekked to the high point of the gentle rise in the road, the forward view NOW showed LOTS of snow was still lingering on the CENTRAL aspects on both sides of the central point of the carriageway.

 The ANGLE of the low sun had simply not yet had chance to burn away the area IN SHADOW.
 Note that this was NOT the usual hump-backed bridge scenario.
 This is a VERY LEVEL fast and wide carriageway.
-But on my inside was a blockade of HGV’s. travelling elephant-like with tiny gaps between each lorry.
+But on my inside was a blockade of HGV’s. travelling in convoy elephant-like with tiny gaps between each lorry.
 I had fast traffic too close behind, but I have NOWHERE to go except straight ahead, and within just a few seconds I am arriving at the snow line, but ONLY with my offside wheels.
 My nearside wheels are still running on clear tarmac.
 The next 20 seconds scared the proverbial out of both myself and my wife.
 Traction on the left is great, traction on the right in the snow line has gone, and despite lowering my speed, the car was twitching left and right and close to losing control.
 The chap up my tail behind was clearly having the same issues, and he must have hit the brakes too hard, because his car mounted the kerb around a central pedestrian reservation with his offside wheels before dropping uncontrollably back onto the road, twitching all the way.
 I could see all of this going on in my mirror.
 Meanwhile I am trying to wrestle back control, and all I can see to my nearside is the 4ft high wheels of the HGV running parallel to me, and still doing his max allowed speed of 56MPH.
 My wife let out a noise I hadn’t heard before.
 But thankfully and quite quickly the jiggling motions stopped, and the car was back in total control.
 All of this happened over probably 200 mtrs.
 By now we are out of the “shadow” of the small “bridge”, and there is magically no more snow in the road.
 We got safely and without incident to Tadcaster, but for just a few brief seconds, we were very close to being eaten by the wheels of a 30 tonner.
 Once again, in the blink of an eye, circumstances changed.
 In my minds eye I can still see that stretch of road just a couple of miles or so north of Selby, and it still causes me to twitch on how close we came to losing it.

 2002 - Solihull - Warwick A4177

 Solihull to Warwick - A4177 – 2002 – Ann and her 14 year old daughter Hollie were travelling home one evening, from Ann’s office in Solihull to their family home in Hatton, near Warwick.
-Janet and I are Hollie’s godparents, and have been family friends for many years, since we first met in 1978 indeed.
+Janet and I are Hollie’s godparents, and have been family friends for many years, since we first met in 1978.
 It was early evening about 5:30 when they left Ann’s offices in Solihull for a routine drive home to Hatton down the A4141 and then A4177.
 It was a typical spring evening, it had been raining, but the rain and the skies had mostly cleared.
 About half-way home, as Ann emerged from a roundabout, and building speed as normal, after about 200 meters, she was involved in a head-on crash with another vehicle coming the other way.
 Witness statements suggested Ann was observed to have drifted across the road, and that the other driver involved had no way to avoid the collision.
 Why this occurred remains a mystery.
 No mechanical faults were found with Ann’s vehicle.
 Hollie had no memories of the moments prior to the collision.

 It is possible that Ann was blinded momentarily by the setting spring sun, very bright and very low in the sky, and directly ahead of Ann’s car, possibly dazzling her without warning.
 Police and ambulances attended quickly.
 Both Ann and daughter Hollie were both visibly in bad shape.
 The medics quickly decided Ann should be taken immediately to Warwick hospital by ambulance, but sadly upon arrival at the hospital Ann was declared deceased.
 Hollie’s injuries, including suspected head injuries, dictated she should be taken to Birmingham Selly Oak hospital, a specialist unit.
 Once the emergency services teams were able to extract her from the crumpled vehicle, she was airlifted to Selly Oak by helicopter.
 Hollie incurred severe head and brain injuries, as well as damaging bones in her chest, legs and hips.
 Hollie’s return to good health took several years, led by a fabulous specialist rehab centre in Chelford, Cheshire.
-Today at 33 Hollie is a beautiful, smart and fun lady, full of life, and is actively “evaluating” a lovely man called Chris.
+Now in her mid thirties, Hollie is a beautiful, smart and fun lady, full of life, and is actively “evaluating” a lovely man called Chris.
 But on that spring day, her own life and her family’s lives were radically changed in the blink of an eye.

 1989 - Atlanta USA